 The Dixie Rock trails lead to a number of fun gems including Red Cliffs Desert Reserve, a Boy Scout Cave, slot canyons, and a historic pioneer cabin.
 You could easily spend the better part of a day hiking and exploring the area, and for the most part the trails are easy enough for novices and children.
 Be sure to wear hiking boots or shoes with good traction as some trails involve a small amount of scrambling.

 Dixie Rock provides awesome views any time of day, but being there close to sunrise or sunset is breathtaking — the way that the light casts itself on all of the area’s formations makes the views picture perfect.
+Beginning your hike early in the morning or later in the afternoon also helps to avoid the crowds.
+There is a fair amount of traffic on the trail on weekends and holidays.
 To de-stress and experience the beauty of St. George in a new way, take a break during your vacations at Coral Springs Resort and go hiking at Dixie Rock.